Groups and bodies

 Deleting a group will also delete all dependent groups and entities.

 Bodies break up the solid model, in the way that the first group in a new body isn’t aware of the solid model of the preceding body.
 Bodies have no effect on entities and constraints and can be created and removed without adverse effects.
 That way, bodies are useful to create parts consisting of multiple sub-parts such a box with a lid.
-To add a body, select the checkbox next to “Body” in the Group tab.
+To add a body, select the checkbox next to “Body” in the Group tab or click on “Sketch in new Body” in the plus menu below the list of groups.

 Reference

-It’s possible to add entities in the reference group, but not recommended.
+It’s not possible to add entities to the reference group or to set an active workplane.

 Sketch